Olamideod/Lumana-docs/set-up-cameras-and-devices/set-up-a-static-ip-address.md

 _DHCP_ stands for Dynamic Host Configuration Protocol.
 That service assigns each device an IP address automatically, usually from a range your router, firewall, or Lumana Core manages.
 Devices can then communicate without manual IP entry on each device.

-You likely have DHCP if a router, office firewall, or Lumana Core on the network assigns addresses and your camera already shows an IP in Lumana without you setting a static address on the device.
+You likely have DHCP if a router, office firewall, or Lumana Core on the network assigns addresses, and your camera already shows an IP in Lumana without you setting a static address on the device.
 Check your router or Core admin UI for DHCP or LAN settings if you are unsure.

 You likely do not have DHCP if every device uses manually entered IPs and nothing on the subnet offers leases.
 Use Scenario 3 in that case.

-### Scenario 1: Your network includes a DHCP server and you want to assign a permanent IP address
+### Scenario 1: Your network includes a DHCP server, and you want to assign a permanent IP address

 1. Connect the camera to your network.
 2. In Lumana, collect the **IP address** and **MAC address** you will map on the DHCP server.
 If the camera is not listed under **Devices** yet, [add the camera to your organization](../getting-started/connect-a-camera.md#connect-a-camera) first.
-   - From **Devices**, open the camera and note the **IP address**.
+   - From **Devices**, choose the camera and note the **IP address**.

    <div align="center" data-with-frame="true"><img src="../.gitbook/assets/devices-list-ip-address.png" alt="Devices list showing the camera IP address." width="563"></div>

-   - Open **Edit camera** → **Details** and copy the **MAC address**.
+   - Select the **Edit camera** icon → **Details** and copy the **MAC address**.

    <div align="center" data-with-frame="true"><img src="../.gitbook/assets/camera-details-mac-address.png" alt="Camera details page showing the MAC address field." width="563"></div>